Biogeographic Classification of India

 | Panna | Madhya Pradesh | 2020 | Successful tiger reintroduction; Ken river; diamond-bearing region |

-Prelims Fact: India has 18 Biosphere Reserves, of which 12 are in the UNESCO World Network.
+Prelims Fact: India has 18 Biosphere Reserves, of which 13 are in the UNESCO World Network.
 Nilgiri BR (2000) was the first Indian BR to receive UNESCO recognition.
-Panna BR (2020) is the most recent addition to the UNESCO list.
+Cold Desert BR (Himachal Pradesh) is the most recent addition (UNESCO recognition September 2025), making it the 13th UNESCO-recognised BR from India.

 Ramsar Wetlands and Biogeographic Significance

-India has 85 Ramsar sites (as of 2025), covering a diverse range of wetland types across biogeographic zones.
+India has 96 Ramsar sites (as of December 2025), covering a diverse range of wetland types across biogeographic zones.
+Tamil Nadu has the highest number of Ramsar sites in India (20).
 Wetlands are critical for biodiversity as they support migratory birds, freshwater fish, amphibians, and serve as breeding grounds.

 Major Ramsar Sites by Biogeographic Zone